m-j-rahman/civilization_5_mods/README.md

 ## Collection

+#### Inspired Generals:
+The Great Generals I and II promotions have vague descriptions, and are often weak.
+Units with the Great Generals I promotion now have Great Generals II instead, which is renamed Inspired Generals and has a more helpful in-game description.

 #### Melee Mounted Paths:
 Changes some unit upgrade paths and buffs some of those units.
 * Warrior and its unique replacements upgrade into Spearman instead of Swordsman.
 They also become obsolete at Civil Service instead of Metal Casting.